nextstrain/docs.nextstrain.org/src/reference/governance.rst

 Code review
 ===========

-Our `practice of code review <https://wiki.nextstrain.org/t/code+review>`__ (internal doc) often informally trigger a request for a decision from the Core Team.
+Our `practice of code review <https://wiki.nextstrain.org/t/code+review>`__ (internal doc) often informally triggers a request for a decision from the Core Team.
 The informal nature of this process can result in a lack of feedback from the Core Team causing the corresponding Pull Request (PR) to stall on review without conclusion [#warnock]_.
 The stalling means the people involved in the PR (author and reviewers) have spent time on something that's now in an ambiguous state of "reviewed, needs more work" and is effectively blocked indefinitely.
 Both PR authors and other team members can benefit from a more concrete decision of: